 First we had to get there; so let’s get the rough sea crossing out of the way before we start the main event.
 Drake’s Passage is the strip of ocean between the tip of South America and the Antarctic Peninsula, where the Pacific and South Atlantic Oceans meet.
 It’s a two-day crossing of perpetually turbulent high seas and many who brave it suffer its effects to some extent or other.
 As we left Ushuaia and sailed down the calm Beagle Channel towards Drakes Passage, the first sign of the impending doom was the sick-bags strategically placed around the ship.
 For ease of ‘emergency’ rapid deployment, conveniently pre-opened bags were tucked behind the hand-rails at frequent intervals along the corridors!
 Hmmmm… me fears the worst!
 The expedition leader warned that the first day might be a bit ‘lively’.
 He was only wrong to the extent that he had made something of an understatement.
 Drakes Passage was extremely lively.
 And I wasn’t 🙁

-So Day One was rough, but the destination is so enormously, breathtakingly [add in own imaginative superlatives here 🙂 ] scenic and fascinating that any minor, shall we say… ‘discomfort’ that you may experience on the crossing, fades from the memory the instant you arrive.
+So Day One was rough, but the destination is so enormously, breathtakingly [add in your own imaginative superlatives to the Antarctica cruise blog here 🙂 ] scenic and fascinating that any minor, shall we say… ‘discomfort’ that you may experience on the crossing, fades from the memory the instant you arrive.

 Exploring the Gerlache